Journal of Sport and Health Science

 Material and methods

 Provide suffi cient detail to allow the work to be reproduced.
 Methods already published should be indicated by a reference: only relevant modifications should be described.
+IRB approval and written informed consent signed by participants are addressed in Methods.

 Results should be clear and concise.